 - Universal Service Fund (USF) — Federal contribution charge

 Frontier Fiber internet-only plans have minimal surcharges compared to legacy DSL or TV bundles.
-If you see unexpected taxes or fees, call to confirm they're legitimate.
+If you see unexpected taxes or fees, to confirm they're legitimate.

 Common Billing Issues and Fixes